domwoe/schnorr_canister/README.md

 ## Deployment on the Internet Computer

 The canister is deployed to `htvbm-vaaaa-aaaap-qb5kq-cai`.

 You can check the Canid UI at [`https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=htvbm-vaaaa-aaaap-qb5kq-cai`](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=htvbm-vaaaa-aaaap-qb5kq-cai).

 You can also see how many signatures have been generated at [https://htvbm-vaaaa-aaaap-qb5kq-cai.raw.icp0.io/](https://htvbm-vaaaa-aaaap-qb5kq-cai.raw.icp0.io/).

+## Credits

+This canister is monitored by [CycleOps](https://cycleops.dev)